Nature-based Solutions: Innovative Approaches to Increase Impact and Reduce Risk

 To build an effective nature-based solutions program, we recommend a few straightforward practices.

-Be consistent.
 Identify a definition of nature-based solutions and related framework that works for your organization while incorporating generally accepted nature-based solutions terms and principles.
 Consistency ensures more effective communication and quality reporting on risk and sustainability metrics for individual projects and portfolios.

-Be holistic.
 Account for both the flow (ecosystem services) and the stocks (natural capital assets) that contribute to inputs and outputs of an organization’s value chain when designing a nature-based solution.
 A holistic assessment of the stocks (natural, statutory, or voluntary) and services (provisioning, regulating, and cultural) when identifying a project can help uncover all opportunities and maximize co-benefits.
 For example, if developing a project to improve aquifer recharge, assess the site early on for other potential benefits like improved crop health, pollutant runoff reduction, soil carbon retention, enhanced species habitat, and even recreational access.

-Be adaptive.
 Projects involving natural resources and processes do not follow a typical project investment timeline.
 They can last 5, 10, 15 years or more, especially when factoring in long-term maintenance and monitoring.
 Adaptive management ensures issues are resolved when identified, and the nature-based solution implementation can effectively handle near-real-time changes.

 Scaling nature-based solutions and their impact

 Tetra Tech partners with private and public sector clients to increase the impact and scale of nature-based solutions.
 We do this in three ways: